UniCredit CEO joins calls for banking union

-MILAN The chief executive of UniCredit (CRDI.MI), Italy's largest bank by assets, joined calls on Monday for a cross-border banking union and closer fiscal integration in the euro zone, and said the bank is well capitalised.
+MILAN The chief executive of UniCredit, Italy's largest bank by assets, joined calls on Monday for a cross-border banking union and closer fiscal integration in the euro zone, and said the bank is well capitalized.

 "Single countries have made progress.
 Now what we need is Europe," CEO Federico Ghizzoni said in an interview with Italian newspaper la Repubblica.